samratdebroy/Double-Card/README.md

 ##### Batch Input
 to test multiple moves in one input run ''' python DoubleCard.py ''' then copy and paste the moves into the command prompt.
-Note each move should be separated by a new line
+Note each move should be separated by a new line<br/>
 Ex:
 ```
 0 3 A 1